cooscoos/Hoive/README.md

 * every animal except mosquito

 ## To do
-### Other animals
+### Mosquito

-To finish:
+Mosquito - special move to become neighbour. need pmoore edits for special move
-* mosquito - special move to become neighbour.
-Must be beetle if in layer >0.
+Must remain as beetle if in layer >0.

 ### Tidy up